 Hurrah!
 It’s 2017 and I’ve dusted off the cobwebs of the past year.
 Thanks to a good friend of mine, I was introduced to Leonie Dawson’s rather colourful annual planners.
 Part of the planner had a list where you had to place 100 things you wanted to do in the year.
 This got me in action-mode for creating a Happiness Action Plan.

-Just the experience of writing the list was a Happiness Journey in itself.
-Often, we can go through a year with no plan at all.
+Just the experience of writing the list was a Happiness journey in itself.
+Often, we can go through a year with no life plan at all.
 Isn’t it any wonder that years can pass by with a blink of an eye and all we feel is discontentment?
 ‘What have I done with my life?’, ‘I am so bored!’, ‘I’m so stressed right now’ – these are words that would enter my head many times over the years and certainly the past decade of working life.

 Imagine working without a list of tasks or a plan of execution.
 It would be chaos.
 So why do we treat our free time and our non-work life with considerably less thought?